scroynel/rsschool-cv/cv.md

  - Pridneprovsk State Academy of Civil Engineering and Architecture, Dnepr – master
  - Courses at the Computer Academy “STEP”, Dnepr - Frontend developer

+**English:**

+- My English is at the level of reading technical documentation, no experience in spoken English.